 Resting your hand on the gear lever

 For most of us, driving a manual transmission means one hand on the steering and the other on the gear lever.
-This may seem extremely convenient for frequent gear changes, but the extra pressure of your resting hand can also damage your lever’s synchronizers and bushings leading to premature wearing of the gearbox.
+This may seem extremely convenient for frequent gear changes, but the extra pressure of your resting hand can increase the wear on the bushings of the gear lever and cause additional wear and tear in the transmission components.
 The best thing to do is to keep both hands on the wheel!

 Keeping the clutch engaged

-A traffic jam is a vehicle owner’s worst nightmare.
+A traffic jam is a driver’s worst nightmare.
 So is keeping the clutch engaged while you wait for the green light.
-Even though engaging the clutch during traffic helps you move quicker, doing so can damage your vehicle.
-A constantly depressed clutch causes its surfaces to rub against each other, leading to excessive wear and potential damage to the release arm, bearing and pressure plates.
+While keeping the clutch engaged during traffic helps you move quicker, doing so can damage your vehicle.
+A constantly depressed clutch causes the friction material of the clutch plate to constantly rub against each, leading to excessive wear and potential damage to the clutch plates.

 Braking down the hill

 There are several times when our vehicle is too fast while driving downhill and our first reaction is to apply the brakes.
 Downhill braking causes excessive heat to build up in the brake pads and rotors, causing premature wear and overheating.
-Therefore the best possible solution is to shift to a lower gear and let the engine achieve optimal speed.
+Additionally, keeping the car in a higher gear while going downhill causes wear on the clutch while also reducing the traction available.
+Therefore, the best possible solution is to shift to a lower gear and let the engine achieve optimal speed.
 This way you can avoid damaging key components while letting your drivetrain undergo a natural decompression while going downhill.